 In the world of NoSQL Databases, the scheme breaks down and begins to speak of concepts such as “Eventual Consistency” and “Theorem CAP”.
-Here, we will focus in this theorem.
+Here, we will focus on this theorem.

 That’s how NoSQL Databases were born, design to be scaled and distributed.
-Recall that relational Databases are based on the concept of transaction, which consists in fulfilling 4 ACID properties:
+Recall that relational Databases are based on the concept of transaction, which consists of fulfilling 4 ACID properties:

-- Consistency and Integrity: only starts what can be finished.
+- Consistency and Integrity: Only start what can be finished.
 Data starts being a valid or consistent state and after executing the transaction they pass to another coherent state.

 - Durability: If a transaction is successful, it will persist in the system.